Great Hobby Ideas for Kids and Adults

 Metal Detecting is a great hobby to get into to.
 You can get a very good metal detector for around $100 and get started in this fun hobby right away.
 You can use your metal detector almost everywhere, in your own yard, the park, a nearby field or take it on the road with you.
 Just remember, if you see a No Trespassing sign, respect it and do not go onto private property unless you have prior permission from the property owner.

 With a metal detector, you can find old coins, rings, pendants and much more.
 You can buy a general metal detector which finds all kinds of metal and is probably the best for most hobbyists.
-You can also buy a more specialized metal detector that only finds gold.
+You can also buy a more specialized metal detector that only finds gold and some that work in water.

-One of the best metal detectors to start with is the Bounty Hunter TK4 Tracker IV Metal Detector.
-I started with the Bounty Hunter TK4 and never thought about buying another one, and I know others who stick with the Bounty Hunter even though they also own more expensive models.
-For more tips about metal detecting, you can read Getting Started in Metal Detecting.
+One of the most affordable and best metal detectors to start with is the Bounty Hunter TK4 Tracker IV Metal Detector.
+I started with the Bounty Hunter TK4 and never thought about buying a different model, that is how good the Bounty Hunter TK4 works.
+And I know others who stick with the Bounty Hunter even though they also own more expensive models.

 If you already have an interest in astronomy, you would most likely want to get a telescope to start your new hobby.
 There are some very good telescopes for reasonable prices that will get you started looking at the craters on the moon, the rings of Saturn, the moons of Jupiter and distant galaxies.